benjaminjellis/turbo/README.md

 turbo is a tool for downloading and uploading large datasets from and to AWS S3 quickly. turbo is available as a rust library, python library or as a CLI tool.

-turbo is useful for downloading and uploading large machine learning datasets (e.g. of 10s or 100s of thousands of images) between S3 and a local or virtual machine used for model development / training.
+turbo was written specifically for downloading and uploading large machine learning datasets (e.g. of 10s or 100s of thousands of images) between S3 and a local or virtual machine used for model development / training quickly, but is useful for any use case where you have a large number of files that are fairly small.

 ## 1 Using Turbo